XMPro/Blueprints-Accelerators-Patterns/Accelerators/Smart Manufacturing - Bottling Plant/README.md

 **Image Defect**

-> The recommendation is configured using the rule:

-> Defect Found - Alerts when an image is identified as `bad`
+* The recommendation is configured using the rule Defect Found - Alerts when an image is identified as `bad`

 <details>